adamchainz/django-linear-migrations/README.rst

 Pass the ``--recreate`` flag to re-create files that already exist.
 This may be useful after altering migrations with merges or manually.

-``rebase_migration`` command
+``rebase_migration`` Command
 ----------------------------

 This management command can help you fix migration conflicts.
-Following a conflicted “rebase” operation in your source control tool, run it with the name of the app to auto-fix the migrations for:
+Following a conflicted “rebase” operation in Git, run it with the name of the app to auto-fix the migrations for:

 .. code-block:: console

     $ python manage.py rebase_migration <app_label>

+The command will use the conflict information in the ``max_migration.txt`` file to determine which migration to rebase.
+It will then rename the migration, edit it to depend on the new migration in your main branch, and update ``max_migration.txt``.
+See below for some examples and caveats.

 Note rebasing the migration might not always be the *correct* thing to do.
-If the migrations in main and feature branches have both affected the same models, rebasing the migration on the end may not make sense.
+If the migrations in main and feature branches have both affected the same models, rebasing the migration to the end may not make sense.
 However, such parallel changes would *normally* cause conflicts in your models files or other parts of the source code as well.

-Let's walk through an example using Git, although it should extend to other source control tools.
+Worked Example
+^^^^^^^^^^^^^^

 Imagine you were working on your project's ``books`` app in a feature branch called ``titles`` and created a migration called ``0002_longer_titles``.
 Meanwhile a commit has been merged to your ``main`` branch with a *different* 2nd migration for ``books`` called ``0002_author_nicknames``.
 Thanks to django-linear-migrations, the ``max_migration.txt`` file will show as conflicted between your feature and main branches.

-You start the fix by reversing your new migration from your local database.
+Start the fix by reversing your new migration from your local database.
 This is necessary since it will be renamed after rebasing and seen as unapplied.
-You do this by switching to the feature branch ``titles`` migrating back to the last common migration:
+Do this by switching to the feature branch ``titles`` migrating back to the last common migration:

 .. code-block:: console

     $ git switch titles
     $ python manage.py migrate books 0001

-You then fetch the latest code:
+Then, fetch the latest code:

 .. code-block:: console